dengste/org-caldav/README.md

 Tested CalDAV servers: Owncloud, Google Calendar.

-MPORTANT: Do NOT simply put your main calendar in `org-caldav-calendar-id'!
+*IMPORTANT*: Do NOT simply put your main calendar in `org-caldav-calendar-id'!

 Instead, create a new, dedicated calendar.
 The code is still pretty rough and might easily delete entries it should not delete.